Redback-Operations/redback-documentation/docs/cybersecurity/guidelines/project-3.md

 Personal identification data must be able to be transformed in a manner that prevents any person with unauthorised access from tracing it back to an individual.

+### Rights of Data Subjects

+Data subjects may exercise any of the following rights at any time in relation to the protection of data.<sup>3</sup>

+1. Right of access to their data and knowledge of whether it is being processed.

+2. Right to rectification where data is inaccurate and the individual may request for their data to be corrected.

+3. Right of erasure to restrict the data from being processed.

+4. Right to be informed in a clear and concise manner prior to the collection and use of data.

+5. Right to object meaning that data subjects can express if they do not want their personal data to be processed.

+6. Right not to be subject to a decision based on automated processing.

+## Health Information

+'Health information' refers to information or an opinion that is also classified as personal information and may include information about the health or a disability of the individual, an individual’s expressed wishes about the future provision of health services to him or her, or a health service provided, or to be provided, to an individual.
+Biometric authentication and end- to-end encryption should be applied and continuously updated to protect this type of data.

+The wearable devices should be non-invasive, wearable equipment designed for the purpose of collecting physiological health information through embedded sensors that transmit information to devices to facilitate interventions.
+Individuals should be informed about the status of the data security (personalised, pseudonymised, anonymised), the data format (pictures, communication data, test results) and processing of the data (access by natural persons, algorithms).

+The Therapeutic Goods Administration (TGA) administers and regulates medical devices.
+It encompasses devices used for medical purposes such as disease monitoring, treatment specifications or controlling medical devices.
+Software that enables individuals to track their health information are not classified as medical devices under the TGA.
+The individual circumstances of the patient will determine if specific cyber security guidance under the FDA will be relevant as the wearables may fall within the scope of medical devices.

+### Genetic Information

+Genetic information refers to information in a form that may be predictive of the health of the individual or a genetic relative of the individual (s 6(1)).

+### Personal Information

+An APP entity will hold personal information ‘if the entity has possession or control over a record that contains the personal information’ (s 6(1)).
+The term ‘record’ refers to a document or an electronic or other device (s 6(1)).

+### Responsible Person

+Where the individual lacks the physical and/or mental capacity, a ‘responsible person’ may provide or disclosure information including a:

+1. Parent of the individual;

+2. Child or sibling of the individual who is over 18 years old;

+3. Spouse or de facto partner of the individual;

+4. Relative of the individual;

+5. Guardian of the individual;

+6. Individual exercising a power of attorney granted by the individual that can be undertaken in reference to decisions regarding the health of the individual;

+7. Person who has an intimate personal relationship with the individual; or a

+8. Person nominated by the individual to be contacted in the event of an emergency.

+### Provision of Informed Consent by Caregiver

+Where the individual lacks the mental capacity to provide consent, caregivers must clearly communicate the risks and benefits associated with the wearable technologies associated with privacy and security and the critical events that a monitoring system may detect.
+The individual should be capable of making a sufficient decision based on the information provided and what they should realistically expect from using the system, including what situations will trigger the system to send alerts.
+Where the caregiver cannot determine whether the individual has the capacity to make a decision, permission should be sought from an alternative who may be able to clarify their capacity such as a family member, or physician.
+If the status of the individual changes, efforts must be made to ensure the individual is aware of the nature, extent and impact of the system.

+## Physical Security

+This section outlines the physical security protections that should be implemented to safeguard people and assets to comply with the Work Health and Safety Act 2011 and meet cyber security standards.
+These protections should be proportionate with the assessed sensitivity or risk of damage or loss.

+### Physical Access to Systems

+A security zone should be established and systems should be secured in premises that have been assessed by the physical security certification authority and meet appropriate standards to secure the sensitive data appropriately.

+### Physical Access to Devices and Servers

+- The company should have a separate server room to secure network devices and servers with appropriate keys to control access to this room.

+- Physical security such as enclosures or security containers should be implemented to prohibit unauthorised access or damage to equipment.

+- Workstations and keyboards should not be visible to people outside of the premises and measures such as privacy films should be implemented to prevent observation from unauthorised people.

+- The company must securely dispose of physical assets.

+### Securing ICT Equipment

+ICT equipment should be secured when it is not in use and this may be achieved through security containers, sanitisation of memory upon shutdown or encryption of hard drives.

+## Notification Requirements

+Where a data breach incident occurs that is likely to compromise the rights of an individual, they must be notified immediately, and the relevant regulatory body must be informed within 72 hours.

+### Notifiable Data Breaches scheme

+- Under the Notifiable Data Breaches (NDB) scheme, companies under the Privacy Act must undertake an assessment where there has been a data loss or unauthorised access to or disclosure of personal information.

+- The company must notify the OAIC where the incident is likely to result in harm to an individual.